0x60df/loophole/README.md

 #### loophole-temporary-map-max

 Maximum number of temporary keymap.
-`loophole-temporary-map-max` keymaps will be stored temporarily even if it is disabled.
+Keymaps will be stored temporarily up to `loophole-temporary-map-max`, even if they are disabled.
-If the number of generated keymaps exceeded `loophole-temporary-map-max`, the oldest one is completely abandoned.
+When the number of generated keymaps exceeds `loophole-temporary-map-max` and thereafter, newly generated keymap overwrites the oldest one and completely abandoned it.

 Default value of this user option is `8`.

 #### loophole-allow-keyboard-quit

 The flag if loophole allows `keyboard-quit` during reading key for binding.
-When `keyboard-quit ` is allowed, loophole cannot set key bindings for the key sequence of `keyboard-quit`, which may be `C-g`.
+When `keyboard-quit` is allowed, loophole cannot set key bindings for the key sequence of `keyboard-quit`, which may be `C-g`.